Simulational and theoretical studies of the Anderson transition in the chiral symmetry classes with weak topology: Methods

-In the presence of moderately strong disorder, the LEs of $h$ in Eq.~(\ref{nt_3D},\ref{t_3D}) in 3D (2D) constitute two separate bands, where each band contains $2L^2$ ($2L$) LEs (see Fig.~\ref{LEs_3DL16_2DL120}).
-For the LEs of $h_{\rm T}$ along $z$, one of the two LE bands covers the zero in a weakly disordered regime [see Fig.~\ref{LEs_3DL16_2DL120}(b,d)], where the Q1D localization length $\xi_z$ is divergent and the weak topological index $\nu_z$ takes a non-integer finite value in the limit of $L\rightarrow \infty$.
-The boundary of such a metallic phase with divergent $\xi_z$ and finite $\nu_z$ can be determined by a finite-size scaling analysis of the LEs on the band edge.
+In the presence of moderately strong disorder, the LEs of the 3D and 2D models defined in Eqs.~\eqref{hNT} and \eqref{hT} form two separate bands, where each band contains $2L^2$ and $2L$ LEs (see Fig.~\ref{LEs_3DL16_2DL120}).
+For the LEs of $h_{\rm T}$ along the topological direction, one of the two LE bands covers the zero in a weakly disordered regime [see Fig.~\ref{LEs_3DL16_2DL120}(b,d)], where the Q1D localization length along the topological direction is divergent and the corresponding weak topological index takes a non-integer finite value in the limit of $L\rightarrow \infty$.
+The boundary of such a metallic phase can be determined by a finite-size scaling analysis of the LEs on the band edge.

 The scaling analysis of the band edge assumes a finite gap $\Delta(W,L)$ between the largest LE $\gamma^{(l)}_{\rm max}(W,L)$ of the lower LE band and the smallest LE $\gamma_{\rm min}^{(u)}(W,L)$ of the upper LE band.
 When the gap $\Delta$ is much larger than $L^{-1}$, $\gamma_{\mathrm{max}}^{(l)}(W,L)$ follows the scaling function~\cite{hatano1996,asada2004,xiao2023}